xjuliabutlerx/MyJenkinsExampleRepo/README.md

-## Example Repo for learning Jenkins, CSCI435 Fall 2022 Group #2: DevOps Presentation
+## Learning the Jenkins Pipeline

+For CSCI 435

-Based on this sample repo: https://github.com/TechPrimers/jenkins-example
+Based on the team's tutorial repository: https://github.com/danielchookboklee/CSCI435JenkinsExampleRepo